davewasthere/davebeer/_posts/2012-04-27-a-stoic-approach-to-the-loss-of-stuff.md

 ---
 layout: post
 title: A stoic approach to the loss of 'stuff'.
+description: Appreciating what you've got and dealing with loss of things
 ---
 I've lost a few things recently.
 But one of them hurt more than the rest.